animaltraits/animaltraits.github.io/data/README.md

 reading UTF-8 in Python: [Reading a UTF8 CSV file with Python](https://stackoverflow.com/questions/904041/reading-a-utf8-csv-file-with-python).
 Raw files can be written from R using `write.csv(..., row.names = FALSE, fileEncoding = "UTF-8", na = "")`.

+The Emacs editor should work, but if you open a file and it has used the wrong encoding, run the command `revert-buffer-with-coding-system` and specify `utf-8`.
+Alternatively, set the coding for the next file with `C-x RET c utf-8 RET` then open the file using `C-x C-f <path> RET`.

 ## Sub-folders